 The most common asset efficiency ratios are the inventory turnover ratio, the receivables turnover ratio, the days' sales in inventory ratio, the days' sales in receivables ratio, the net working capital ratio, the fixed asset turnover ratio, and the total asset turnover ratio.

-The asset efficiency ratios are particularly valuable in describing the business from a dynamic viewpoint.
-Used together, they describe how well the business is being run -- how fast its products are selling, how long customers take to pay and how much capital is tied up in inventory.
+Asset efficiency ratios are particularly valuable in describing the business from a dynamic viewpoint.
+Used together, they describe how well the business is being run, telling how fast the company's products are selling, how long customers take to pay and how much capital is tied up in inventory.

 The profitability ratios are just what the name implies.
-They focus on the firm's ability to generate a profit and an adequate return on assets and equity.
-They measure how efficiently the firm uses its assets and how effectively it manages its operations and answer such basic questions as "How profitable is this business?" and "How does it measure up to its competitors?"
+They reveal a firm's ability to generate a profit and an adequate return on assets and equity.
+These ratios measure how efficiently the firm uses its assets, how effectively it manages its operations, and they answer such basic questions as "How profitable is this business?" and "How does it measure up to its competitors?"
 Common profitability ratios include the gross profit margin, net income margin, return on assets, and return on equity.

 Market Value Ratios

-The market value ratios can be calculated for publicly traded companies only as they relate to stock price.
-There are many market value ratios, but a few of the most commonly used are price/earnings (P/E), book value to share value and dividend yield
+Market value ratios can be calculated for publicly traded companies only as they relate to stock price.
+There are many market value ratios, but a few of the most commonly used are price/earnings (P/E), book value to share value and dividend yield.